 Flaxseed is the best source of alpha linolenic acid (ALA), which is the most prevalent omega-3 fatty acid in plant food.
 ALA naturally exists in fresh pasture grass, however, it is quickly depleted in hay.
 Horses that are fed a hay-based diet will consume significantly less omega-3 fatty acids than horses that have consistent access to quality pasture grasses.
 Once hay has been cut, cured and baled, there is a rapid decline in the concentration of omega-3 fatty acids.

-Flaxseed is the foundation of the Platinum Wellness formulas* and offers the many benefits that come with a high dietary concentration of omega-3 fatty acids.
-Omega-3 fatty acids have less potent inflammatory effects, and, in fact, may directly resolve inflammation by lowering levels of circulating pro-inflammatory enzymes.
-Because of this anti-inflammatory effect, omega-3 fatty acids provide a wide spectrum of health benefits.
-Supplementation with omega-3 fatty acids typically results in a sleek coat and healthy skin, but more importantly supports a healthy, normal internal inflammatory response and may protect against many diseases that are associated with high levels of inflammation, such as dermatitis and respiratory allergies, gastrointestinal disease, osteoarthritis and cancers.
-Veterinarians often recommend omega-3 fatty acid supplements to combat inflammatory disease states in a natural way.
+Flaxseed is the foundation of the Platinum Wellness formulas and offers the many benefits that come with a high dietary concentration of omega-3 fatty acids.
+Omega-3 fatty acids provide a wide spectrum of health benefits.
+Supplementation with omega-3 fatty acids typically results in a sleek coat and healthy skin, but more importantly supports a healthy, normal internal inflammatory response.
+Veterinarians often recommend omega-3 fatty acid supplements to support overall health and wellness.

 Both omega-3 and omega-6 acids are often noted as “essential” fats as they are required in the horse’s daily diet, and horses are unable to synthesize these fats internally.
-While both are necessary for health, omega-3 fatty acids are systemically less inflammatory or anti-inflammatory whereas omega-6 fatty acids are considered pro-inflammatory mediators and excessive levels are correlated with cellular damage, longer healing times and several disease states.
 The ratio of these fats is important as the natural grazing diet of the horse provides about 5 times the amount of omega-3 fatty acids to omega-6 fatty acids.
-Typical modern diets that include grain or corn oil, high omega-6 feed components, can quickly inverse the levels of fatty acids, providing much higher levels of pro-inflammatory omega-6 fats.
+Typical modern diets that include grain or corn oil, high omega-6 feed components, can quickly inverse the levels of fatty acids, providing much higher levels of omega-6 fats.
 Supplementation with plant-based omega-3 fatty acids, such as in flaxseed, can help to rebalance the ratio of omega-3 to omega-6 fatty acids toward that of a natural grazing diet.

 Platinum Performance takes immense pride in producing the highest quality, most bioavailable products on the market.
 All of our raw ingredients are tested for potency and purity both in-house and are also sent to a third-party research laboratory for verification.
 Platinum Performance uses proprietary protocols for processing that include cold-pressing whole flaxseeds and avoiding high-heat milling processes that can denature the fatty acids and other fragile nutrients.
 The flax is stabilized during processing in a proprietary manufacturing procedure to ensure that the flax stays fresh within its recommended shelf life.
 Antioxidants also act as natural stabilizers to prevent oxidation of the delicate omega-3 fatty acids.
 Platinum products are made fresh daily, and each container is labeled with the date it was made.